jkibe/recipes/content/recipes/blueberry-pancakes/index.md

 If I'm at home on a Sunday morning, I make pancakes.
 The recipe has gone through many variations over time: this is my current favorite.
 The tahini gives it a nice earthiness versus the tang of crème fraîche.

-While hardly make-or-break, I like using small wild blueberries from the Northeast over the larger ones cultivated more deliberately.
+While hardly make-or-break, I like using small wild blueberries from the Northeast over the larger cultivated ones.
 They tend to be smaller and thus incorporate more nicely into the batter.

 It doesn't really matter what kind of flour you use.
 I like the in-between character of King Arthur's white whole wheat flour here.
 All-purpose works, as does whole wheat.
 I find the whole wheat a little too stogy and the all-purpose a little too saccharine.